New week to bring frost and sleet to parts of Bulgaria

-Forecasters predicted a partially wet Sunday in Bulgaria, at moderate temperatures.
-In Western and Central Bulgaria, thermometers should easily reach the 8-degree mark, for most regions in the east up to 11 degrees Centigrade were forecast.

-But the beginning of the new week will be far less cosy, due to frost at night, and a mix of rain and snow.
+The beginning of the new week will be far less cosy than the weekend, according to forecasters, due to frost at night, and a mix of rain and snow in parts of Bulgaria.

 On Tuesday, things will look very different, if the forecasts prove to be accurate.
 According to those, -7 degrees will be reached in Western Bulgaria, at night, and -2 degrees in Central Bulgaria as well as the north-eastern part.